krystianhub/StayAwake/README.md

 ## Configuration

-The application ships with a default configuration.
-However, it can be overridden by creating **[.env](.env)** file in the same location as the binary itself.
+The application ships with a default configuration, but it can be overridden by creating a **[.env](.env)** file in the same location as the binary itself.

 There are 6 available configuration properties: